olavvatne/ml-monitor/README.md

 ```bash
 >npm run start
 ```
-* The user token is should also be used when the machine learning system interact with the api.
-In the header of HTTP requests remember to insert "Bearer " + usertoken under Authorization.
+* The user token should also be used when the machine learning system interact with the api.
+In the header of HTTP requests remember to insert "Authorization":"Bearer " + usertoken.

 ##Deploy
 * Merge develop into master